iopipe/serverless-plugin-iopipe/readme.md

 It's highly recommended you install this plugin globally instead of per-project.
 If installed locally, your Serverless bundle may be much larger than you'd like.
 However, if you're sure you want to use a local copy of serverless-plugin-iopipe, use this option to skip the global check.

+#### `iopipeNoStats` (optional)

+By default, the plugin sends _anonymized_, non-identifying usage statistics to Google Analytics.
+IOpipe will use this info to prioritize updates and enhancements to the plugin.
+If you'd like to opt out of this, just set this option.

 ## Known Issues
 - This plugin attempts to skip handlers that are already wrapped, but edge cases my arise, especially if you `require` the iopipe module outside of the handler file.
 - If your `package.json` is located in a non-standard place, auto-upgrading may not work.